Arthritis is often associated with aging, yet it is a condition that occurs in children, too.

 These can relieve inflammation.
 However, long-term use can lead to serious side effects, including liver damage, gastrointestinal damage, and heart problems.

 Corticosteroids can reduce inflammation and relieve pain and swelling when symptoms are severe, but long-term use can lead to adverse effects.

 Disease-modifying antirheumatic drugs

-A subset of these medications, called targeted biologic drugs, block specific immune system proteins that contribute to the overactive inflammatory response.
-If a blood test reveals elevated levels of the protein that one of these drugs targets, a doctor may suggest trying this form of therapy.
+Biologic drugs block specific immune system proteins that contribute to the overactive inflammatory response.
+If a blood test reveals high levels of the protein that one of these drugs targets, the doctor may recommend this type of therapy.

 Along with medication, physical therapy can strengthen muscles without further damaging joints.
 Some people also find chiropractic treatment helpful.
 However, it is important to avoid chiropractic treatment during flare-ups, as it can aggravate inflammation.

 Though it often occurs without symptoms, eye inflammation can be a very serious complication of JIA.
 Mostly, it is a problem for children with oligoarticular arthritis, but it can occur with any of the six subtypes.